-Store cooled cookies in an airtight container layered with parchment to prevent sticking.
-At room temperature they remain tender for up to three days; for longer storage refrigerate for up to one week.
-To freeze, place baked cookies in a single layer on a tray until firm, then transfer to a freezer-safe container with parchment between layers — they’ll keep for up to three months.
-To refresh cookies after refrigeration or freezing, bring them to room temperature or warm briefly in a 300°F oven for 3–4 minutes to restore a slight crispness along the edges.
+Store cooled cookies in an airtight container layered with parchment to prevent sticking; they remain fresh for up to 1 week in the refrigerator.
+For longer storage, freeze baked cookies in a single layer on a sheet until firm, then transfer to a freezer-safe bag for up to 3 months.
+To defrost, leave at room temperature for 15–20 minutes or warm briefly in a 300°F oven for 3–4 minutes to refresh the texture.
+If you need to store unbaked, piped dough can chill uncovered on a pan for up to 2 days; cover tightly with plastic wrap for longer than an hour to avoid odors.

-If dough is too thick to pipe, add whole milk 1 tablespoon at a time until smooth and pipeable.
+If dough is too stiff to pipe, add milk 1 teaspoon at a time until it becomes pipeable.

 This nourishing matcha butter cookies recipe is sure to be a staple in your kitchen.
 Enjoy every moist, high protein slice — it is perfect for breakfast or as a wholesome snack any time.